drivelikejehu/Good-README-Generator/README.md

 ## Challenges

 Coming from client-side communication, server-side is a foreign land.
 There were problems importing certain libraries, and understanding the complexity and scope of promises.
-IT's part of the pains of a growing developer.
+It's part of the pains of a growing developer.
 Similarly, I am putting much more effort into this markdown file.

 ## License